 In ancient times, travelers took kyanite along with them when exploring unknown regions.
 It was believed that a piece of kyanite suspended from a human hair could follow the earth's magnetic force, acting like a compass needle, to help guide them on their journeys.

-Expand your jewelry collection with a piece of unique kyanite jewelry from Ross-Simons.
-Visit our web site to find kyanite necklaces and earrings that showcase the gemstone's various blue hues.
+Expand your jewelry collection with a piece of kyanite jewelry from Ross-Simons.
+Visit our website to find kyanite necklaces and earrings that showcase the gemstone's various blue hues.

 Kyanite can work well in many styles of jewelry, from casual to elegant.
 Sometimes, kyanite's coloring is not consistent, with streaks or patches of varying shades appearing within the gem.
 This variation in color gives kyanite added uniqueness and natural appeal, especially when shaped into cabochons and beaded jewelry.
 Kyanite can also be faceted to create a luminous, shimmering display, perfect for more formal designs.
 Kyanite jewelry looks beautiful set in sterling silver or 14kt gold.